LEARNAcademy/syllabus/react/create-react-app.md

   width="300px"
 />

-After you type `yarn start`, you will notice your terminal is busy running React.
-If you want to interact with your terminal, you can open a new tab using `command + t`.
-To stop the React server from running, you can use the command `control + c`.
+After we type `yarn start` the terminal will be busy running the React application.
+In order to interact with the terminal, we can open a new tab using `command + t`.
+To stop the React server from running, use the command `control + c`.

 ### Modifying The App Component

 Inside the directory called `recipe-application` are two additional directories.
-One is called _public_ that contains the _index.html_ file.
-The other directory is called _src_ that contains a file called _App.js_ where we will spend most of our time.
+One is called `public` that contains the `index.html` file.
+The other directory is called `src` that contains a file called `App.js` where we will spend most of our time.

 When initially opening the file, we will see the boilerplate code that creates the view in the browser.
 As of React version 18, this is the code that appears in the file.